joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_the_gift_of_wisdom/prologue.md

 (4) Whether the wisdom that is a gift is compatible with mortal sin?
 (5) Whether it is in all those who have sanctifying grace?
 (6) Which beatitude corresponds to it?

-* Whether Wisdom Should Be Reckoned Among The Gifts Of The Holy Ghost?
-* Whether Wisdom Is In The Intellect As Its Subject?
-* Whether Wisdom Is Merely Speculative, Or Practical Also?
-* Whether Wisdom Can Be Without Grace, And With Mortal Sin?
-* Whether Wisdom Is In All Who Have Grace?
-* Whether The Seventh Beatitude Corresponds To The Gift Of Wisdom?